 The internet is amazing.
 Children can play, learn, create and connect, opening up a whole world of exciting possibilities.
 But with the digital world changing all the time, how can you make sure your child’s staying safe?
-It is a real worry for most parent but fear not, there is lots of information available about how best to ensure your child is safe online.
+It is a real worry for most parents but fear not, there is lots of information available about how best to ensure your child is safe online.

 As a good starting point, why don’t you and your child complete the safer internet quiz to rate your awareness and the influence that the internet has on our day-to-day lives?